mohamadpishdar/RugPull-Defender/src/static_analysis/Readme.md

-# RugPull Detection Framework (Multi-Detector Benckmark)
+# RugPull Defender Static Analysis Part

 This repository provides a reproducible framework for analyzing smart contracts involved in **rugpull attacks**.
 It supports: